isomerpages/bca-peb/index.md

   - infopic:
       title: PEB Day of Dedication 2022
       subtitle: Key Event
-      description: "The most important day in the PEB Calendar.
+      description: The most important day in the PEB Calendar.
 The theme was “Engineers as Key Enablers for a Sustainable and Resilient Smart City”.
-        "
       button: Learn more
       url: /DOD2022/
       image: /images/PEB Day of Dedication 2022/dod2022_2.jpg